Amourspirit/python_ooo_dev_tools/docs/odev/part2/chapter08.rst

     See Tomaz's development blog `Part 1 <https://tomazvajngerl.blogspot.com/2018/01/improving-image-handling-in-libreoffice.html>`_ and `Part 2 <https://tomazvajngerl.blogspot.com/2018/03/improving-image-handling-in-libreoffice.html>`_
     for more information on why "GraphicURL" is no longer recommended.

-    And `.GraphicURL no longer works in 6.1.0.3 <https://ask.libreoffice.org/t/graphicurl-no-longer-works-in-6-1-0-3/35459>`_
+    And `GraphicURL no longer works in 6.1.0.3 <https://ask.libreoffice.org/t/graphicurl-no-longer-works-in-6-1-0-3/35459>`_

-Back in |save_graphics|_, the XGraphic_ objects are saved as PNG files, and their pixel sizes reported:
+Back in |extract_graphics|_, the XGraphic_ objects are saved as PNG files, and their pixel sizes reported:

 .. tabs::